sferencz82/angular/server/README.md

 - `GET /customers` – All customers with their vehicles.
 - `GET /customers/{id}/charges` – Charges for a specific customer.
 Returns `404` when the customer or their charges are missing.

-Swagger is enabled in development to explore the endpoints interactively.
+Swagger is enabled by default and served at the application root so the API boots directly into the documentation UI.

 ## Data seeding
 Seed data is stored in `seed/customers.json` and `seed/charges.json` and is copied to the output on build.
 Update these files to adjust sample customers, vehicles, or charging sessions.